-Supporting participants in our year-long Young Leaders Access Program, our YLA mentors help young leaders from around the world develop into leaders of positive change in their communities.
-It’s an enormously rewarding opportunity that helps alumni continue with their own leadership growth, work with internationally- and culturally- diverse teams, and connect with fellow alumni from around the world, as well as the MCW Global community.
-Participation as a mentor, however, entails a commitment of time and effort, so please consider applying only if you are prepared to contribute meaningfully.
+Supporting participants in our year-long Young Leaders Access Program, MCW YLA mentors help young leaders worldwide develop into leaders of positive change in their communities.
+It’s an enormously rewarding opportunity that helps alumni continue with their own leadership growth, work with internationally and culturally diverse teams, and connect with fellow alumni from around the world, as well as the MCW Global community.
+However, participation as a mentor requires a commitment of time and effort, so please consider applying only if you are prepared to contribute meaningfully.

-The Young Leaders Access Program begins with an intensive summer retreat that focuses on leadership development, global citizenship, and how to develop a project from beginning to end.
+The Young Leaders Access Program begins with an online program that focuses on leadership development, global citizenship, and how to develop a project from beginning to end.

-Mentors play a crucial role in the success of the retreat as they lead sessions and activities, monitor and evaluate the work of the mentees, and help build group cohesion.
+Mentors play a crucial role in the success of the virtual program as they lead sessions and activities, monitor and evaluate the work of the mentees, and help build group cohesion.
 Mentors are also paired with mentee(s), helping guide them through the process of creating a viable vision plan.